kosicsd12176/SemEval-2018-Task-1-Affect-in-Tweets/README.md

     3: high amount of E can be inferred

-For english language: 4 training sets and 4 test sets: one for each emotion E.
+For english language: 4 training sets, 4 validation sets and 4 test sets: one for each emotion E.

 2. Task V-oc: Detecting Valence (ordinal classification) -- This is the traditional Sentiment Analysis Task